 The most "grand" plaza is the formal entrance off of Marcy Street at Court Street.
-It is intended to be the "main entrance" of Prescott

-Park, though it is rarely used as such.
+It is intended to be the "main entrance" of Prescott Park, though it is rarely used.
 Heavy granite bollards are set within a field of bluestone pavement that slopes down into the park.
 On either side of this entrance are large brick piers and a tall, black metal picket fence.
 Very mature Norway maple trees populate the immediate area.
 The general experience does not seem to meet the design intention of grandeur.
 The 1964 Master Plan had called for a series of improvements at this location that were only partially realized.
 The best feature of this plaza is the view from Marcy Street to the beloved Hovey Fountain and then on to the water.

-The public forum also functions as a plaza space.
-Its location on the water is desirable, but the rest of the infrastructure that makes up this space leaves much to be desired.
+The Public Forum area also functions as a plaza space.
+It's location on the water is desirable, but the rest of the infrastructure that makes up this space leaves much to be desired.
 The asphalt pavement is pervasive.
 Some of it has traces of green paint that was applied as a beautification effort.
-The surrounding sea walls are deteriorating slowly, allowing for tidal infiltration behind the walls, which then leads to settlement of the pavement creating an uneven surface that is constantly being patched by the city.
+The surrounding sea walls are deteriorating slowly which is allowing for tidal infiltration behind the walls which then leads to settlement of the pavement creating an uneven surface that is constantly being patched by the city.
 The rusting chain link fence guard rail detracts significantly from the waterfront experience.
-As a result, this area is used informally and formally only about three or four times a year for public forum permitted events.
+As a result, this area is rarely used informally and only about 3 or 4 times a year for public forum permitted events.
+The image below is a climate change rally from 2016.

 Prescott Park is a prime location for a public walk, or promenade, especially one along a waterfront.
 The current park layout includes a series of narrow paths that generally run perpendicular or parallel to the water, though none in an interrupted route nor wide enough to accommodate multiple strollers walking next to one another.
-Arts programming often spills beyond the lawn area and across walkways.
-Current crowd management practices include roping off a designated area for events.
+Programming related to PPAF often spills beyond the lawn area and across walkways.
+Their current crowd management practices include roping off a designated area for events.
 This almost always spans major pathways and pedestrian routes across the park.
 When an event is in progress, one cannot traverse the park unimpeded by a monitored gateway.
-Throughout the public engagement process this was a consistent criticism of current park conditions with respect to open circulation.
+Throughout the public engagement process this was a consistent criticism of current park conditions.